 - Located on the 1st floor down the hallway to the left of the elevators

-- North Campus residents: Available 24 hours/day, 7 days/week using student ID
+- North Campus residents: Available 24/7, everyday using student ID

 - Located on the 2nd floor located directly off the elevators.

-- West Campus Residents: Available 24 hours/day, 7 days/week using student ID
+- West Campus Residents: Available 24/7, everyday using student ID

-The laundry tracker system, Automatic Laundry, allows Southern residents to monitor the status of washers and dryers in the residence halls from the comfort of their own computers.
-The service is available at no charge to all housing students.
+The Laundry Tracker System by Automatic Laundry allows Southern residents to monitor the status of washers and dryers in the residence halls from the comfort of their residence halls.
+The service is available at no charge.

-Using Automatic Laundry, students can locate an available washer/dryer in their residence hall and view how much time remains for the cycles on machines already in use.
+Using the Laundry Tracker System, students can locate an available washer/dryer in their residence hall and view how much time remains for the cycles on machines already in use.
 In addition, students can ask to be notified via email or text when a machine becomes available.

 Most residence halls have recreation equipment available for residents' use including pool tables and equipment, foosball tables, and ping pong tables.
 Most halls also have common area lounges equipped with televisions and cable access for community viewing.
-Several halls now feature video game rooms (Brownell Hall, Farnham Hall, West Campus, and North Campus) and the North Campus recreation room is equipped with air hockey and a multi-game arcade cabinet.
+Several halls now feature video game rooms (Brownell Hall, Farnham Hall, West Campus, and North Campus).The North Campus and Wilkinson recreation areas are equipped with air hockey and a multi-game arcade cabinet.
 In addition, community lounges within buildings are often the sites for hall programming.

 Programs are frequently presented in each hall during the semester.
 Many programs bring guest speakers to campus including local politicians, business leaders, musicians, artists, and sports figures who visit residence halls and discuss current issues in an informal setting.
 Socials are also a fun part of programming and include everything from pizza parties, make-your-own ice cream sundaes, tie-dyeing tees and beyond.
 Films, videos, performances, exhibitions, sports games and art tours are also regular events in Residence Life programming.